Shopify/hydrogen-v1/docs/framework/forms.md

 {% endcodeblock %}

 This example HTML doesn't run any JavaScript.
 When **Submit** is clicked, the browser sends a `POST` request to `/login` with each form field encoded.
 The browser also reloads the entire page to display the server's response.
-Read more about [native HTML forms](https://developer.mozilla.org/en-US/docs/Learn/Forms).
+Learn more about [native HTML forms](https://developer.mozilla.org/en-US/docs/Learn/Forms).

-## Hydrogen `Form`
+## Hydrogen `Form` component

+Hydrogen's `Form` component mimics the functionality of a native `<form>` element, while providing an enhanced experience with client-side JavaScript.

 Native HTML forms work without JavaScript.
-However, Javascript can provide the following improvements:
+However, JavaScript can provide the following improvements:

 - **Performance**: JavaScript prevents the entire page from reloading to display responses from the server.
 - **UX**: JavaScript provides client-side validation and feedback.
 Client-side validation is quicker than making a round trip to the server, and feedback helps the user know when the form is in the process of submitting.

-Hydrogen's `Form` component mimics the functionality of a native `<form>` element, while providing an enhanced user experience with client-side JavaScript.

-The following example rewrites the [example form element](#html-form) by substituting the native HTML with a `Form` component that's imported from Hydrogen:
+The following example rewrites the [example form element](#html-form-element) by substituting the native HTML with a `Form` component that's imported from Hydrogen:

 {% codeblock file, filename: 'login.server.jsx' %}